getporter/porter/docs/content/author-bundles.md

 The manifest supports variable substitution through [templates].
 You can [customize the Dockerfile](/custom-dockerfile/) used to build the bundle installer.

-The manifest is made up of multiple components:
+The manifest is made up of multiple components.
+See the [Manifest File Format] for a full list of available fields.

 * [Bundle Metadata](#bundle-metadata)
 * [Mixins](#mixins)